So this is kind of a more serious subject.

 So while many of you may be concerned about how you’ll ever make it to PA school, take a step back.
 Look at how much you have learned and grown as a person and remember that.
 Look at all of the experiences that have shaped you and find something to be thankful about each one.
 And then remember, even if you’re not the smartest person in the world, or testing is something you struggle with, you can still make an amazing clinician based on your experience and ability to interact with a person.

-I read an article the other day about the rude awakening many Med (and to an extent PA) students face once they leave the program.
+I read an article during school about the rude awakening many medical and PA students face once they leave the program.
 It explained how we spend SO much time memorizing and learning all of this material, and then we get to the real world and realize not all of it is actually things that help us treat a patient.
 That our memorization doesn’t help with clinical knowledge and many of the things we learn can, and will, be looked up as we go.
-I feel this a lot now, when I’m faced with learning for a test and memorizing (even though technically I shouldn’t be regurgitating the material but learning how to apply it) things I can’t imagine being able to remember in my clinical practice.
-And it makes me question how well prepared I will be.
+I felt a lot of this during PA school, when faced with learning for a test and ultimately just memorizing (even though technically I shouldn’t be regurgitating the material but learning how to apply it) things I that I couldn’t imagine being able to remember in my clinical practice.
+And it made me question how well prepared I would be.

-But then I remember all of the life experience I have that came JUST from applying to PA school.
-The thousands of hours I spent working in a hospital under RNs, PAs, MDs.
-The experiences I got to witness, from patients dying to holding newborns less than a day old.
+But then I would try to remember all of the life experience I have that came just from applying to PA school.
+The thousands of hours I spent working in a hospital under RNs, PAs, and MDs/DOs.
+The experiences I got to witness, from patients dying to holding babies less than a day old.
 The techniques I learned because I was that PCA who asked questions constantly.
 The shadowing hours.
 The interviews.
 The explaining what a PA is to family members.
-And I realize I am prepared.
-I do deserve to be here.
-And I will make a great clinician.
+And I realized I was prepared.
+I did deserve to be there.
+And I would make a great clinician.

 So I want you to keep this in mind the next time you feel like you can’t accomplish this.
 We have all been there (I know I certainly have) and it is something we overcome.
 And without it, I truly don’t feel we will as be as good of clinicians.
 So appreciate your challenges.